victordm6/training_aim_csgo2/readme.md

 #####How to install and use:

-* Go to the (http://steamcommunity.com/sharedfiles/filedetails/?id=213240871"Steam Workshop") link and click subscribe.
+* Go to the [Steam Workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=213240871"Steam Workshop") link and click subscribe.
 * Launch the game.
 * Click Play.
 * Click Offline with Bots in the drop-down menu.